beckoningstranger/rappelkiste/README.md

 ### __Navigation Menu__

   - The navigation menu lets users access the four main pages of the website.
 It is responsive and displayed in two rows for viewport widths lower than 768px.
 In wider viewports, all of the content is fit into one row.
-    - Users on devices with attached pointing devices will see a hovering effect that underlines the menu items they hover over.
+  - Users on devices with attached pointing devices will see a hovering effect that underlines the menu items they hover over, except on the logo.
   - The page the users are on is displayed as underlined.
-    - The logo is also clickable, but will show the Home page if clicked.
+  - The logo is also clickable and will show the Home page if clicked.

   ![Layout for viewport widths below 786px](assets/documentation-images/topmenu-one-row.png)
   ![Layout for viewport widths 786px and up](assets/documentation-images/topmenu-two-rows.png)